cognitive-engineering-lab/aquascope/README.md

 [Click here for a live demo.](https://cognitive-engineering-lab.github.io/aquascope/) Want to learn more about what the diagram means?
 [Read the new ownership chapter in our Rust Book Experiment.](https://rust-book.cs.brown.edu/ch04-01-what-is-ownership.html)

-:warning: **Aquascope is research software and under active development!** :warning:
+⚠️🔬 **Aquascope is research software!
+If you encounter a bug, we welcome contributions!** 🧪⚠️

 ## Installation